fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 draft: true
 ---

-It can pay to add tried-and-tested existing functionality to your application via NPM packages; that way, you can concentrate on your application’s unique features rather than reinventing the wheel for other stuff.
+It can pay to add tried-and-tested functionality to your application via third-party NPM packages.
+That way, you can concentrate on your application’s unique features rather than reinventing the wheel for lower-level requirements.

 - https://classic.yarnpkg.com/en/docs/yarn-workflow/
 - And here’s a good explanation of the purpose of lock files (it’s to lock down the exact version to be used (rather than a range like package.json) https://www.robertcooper.me/how-yarn-lock-files-work-and-upgrading-dependencies)